PaulMarisOUMary/ALGOSUP_2022_Project_4_E/Documents/Technical-Specification.md

 ### i.
 Support considerations

-In the case we have no longer access to the Oculus, we could switch to a 3D navigation without using VR to assure the continuity of the project.
+In the case we have no longer access to the Oculus, we could switch to 3D navigation without using VR to assure the continuity of the project.

 <br><br>